phaubertin/jinue/doc/cmdline.md

 Integer option values can be specified as a decimal number without any leading zero (e.g. `42` but not `042`) or as an hexadecimal number prepended with `0x` (e.g. `0x3f8`).

+### Kernel Panic Action - `on_panic`

+Action to take after a kernel panic.

+Type: string

+The following values are recognized:

+* `halt` (default) halt CPU.
+* `reboot` reboot the system.

+Rebooting after a kernel panic can be helpful when testing the kernel in a virtual machine, as some virtual machine hosts can be set to exit when a reboot is triggered.
+If the test hangs instead of exiting, it can cause issues, particularly in automated testing environments.

 ### Physical Address Extension - `pae`